RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 ![RiiConnect24 Logo](/images/WiiRC24Logo.jpg)

-Guide to installing [RiiConnect24](https://rc24.xyz) on your vWii (Virtual Wii on Wii U) with: CMOC/MCC, Nintendo Channel, EVC and News Channel along with forced 4:3 aspect ratio patching.
+[RiiConnect24](https://rc24.xyz/) allows you to use discontinued services from WiiConnect24, which include the News, Forecast, Everybody Votes, Nintendo and Check Mii Out Channel, along with Wii Mail.

+{% capture notice-1 %}
+This guide is for the Wii U (vWii) only.

 Since certain features found in the original Wii are not present in the vWii, we can only partially utilize RiiConnect24.
 See [what's currently working](#whats-currently-working) for details.
 {: .notice--warning}